 Sigmund Freud suggested that human personality was made up of three key elements.
 He called these the id, the ego, and the superego.
-According to Freud, it was the interaction of these three parts of personality that influence how people behave.
+According to Freud, it is the interaction of these three parts of the personality that influence how people think and behave.

-The id is what drives our needs and desires and the superego strives for morality and perfection.
-The ego is the mediator between the two that tries to fulfill the needs of both the id and the superego while accounting for the demands of reality.
+The id is what drives our needs and desires, and the superego strives for morality and perfection.
+The ego is the mediator between the two that tries to fulfill the needs of the id and the superego while accounting for the demands of reality.

 What Is the Id?

-Freud believed that the id was the most basic and primal part of personality.
+Freud believed that the id was personality’s most basic and primal part.
 It is the only part of personality that is present at birth.

 The id controls all of a person’s instinctual behaviors.
 Since the id is primitive and instinctual, it operates on an unconscious level.

 Also, it is guided by what Freud referred to as the pleasure principle.
 The pleasure principle works to pursue the immediate gratification of any need or desire that a person has.
 For example, feelings of hunger produce an immediate desire for food.
 When these needs are not met, people may experience feelings of anxiety, tension, or unease.